Input data quality control with LV=’s Input-Checker

-Merve Alanyali is a doctoral researcher at Warwick Business School and academic assistant at The Turing Institute.
-Her research focuses on analysing large open data sources with concepts from image processing and machine learning to understand and predict human behaviour at a global scale.
-Her work has been featured by television and press worldwide including coverage in the Financial Times and Bloomberg Business.
-Alanyali currently holds a Chancellor’s International Scholarship at the University of Warwick.
-She was awarded a double Masters degree in Complex Systems Science by the University of Warwick, UK and Chalmers University of Technology, Sweden and draws on an interdisciplinary background in computer science, complex systems and behavioural science.
+Dr Merve Alanyali is Head of Data Science Academic Partnerships and Research at LV= General Insurance drawing on an interdisciplinary background in computer science, complex systems and behavioural science.
+Merve has a PhD in Data Science from University of Warwick, fully-funded by the Chancellor’s International Scholarship.
+Her research at The Alan Turing Institute and University of Warwick focuses on analysing large open data sources with the concepts from image analysis to machine learning to understand and predict human behaviour at a global scale.
+The examples include identifying protest outbreaks using Flickr pictures, estimating household income with Instagram pictures and predicting non-emergency incidents in New York City.
+Her work has received more than 100 citations and featured on television and press worldwide including coverage in the Financial Times and Bloomberg Business.
+Prior to her PhD, she was awarded a double Masters degree in Complex Systems Science by the University of Warwick, UK and Chalmers University of Technology, Sweden.